Kira262/NeuroMaze/Readme.md

 | Disgust    | Hard       | Increased challenge                       |
 | Neutral    | Normal     | Standard game parameters                  |

-## 🧩 Roadmap

-- [x] Basic Maze Navigation
-- [x] Emotion Detector Integration
-- [x] Backend AI Logic
-- [ ] Puzzle Room Template
-- [ ] Unity ↔ API Integration
-- [ ] WebGL Build & Deployment

-## 🛠️ Prerequisites
+## 🆘 Troubleshooting

+### Common Issues

+1. **Webcam Not Working**
+   - Check if webcam is properly connected
+   - Verify camera permissions in Windows Settings
+   - Try a different USB port
+   - Test with another application (e.g., Camera app)

+2. **Backend Connection Issues**
+   - Check if backend is running: `curl http://localhost:8000/health`
+   - Verify port 8000 is available
+   - Check firewall settings
+   - Look for error messages in the console

+3. **Installation Problems**
+   - Run `cleanup.bat` and try again
-- Python 3.8+
+   - Ensure Python 3.8+ is installed
+   - Check if pip is up to date
-- Virtual environment (recommended)
+   - Verify virtual environment creation

-- Webcam access
-- Unity 2021.3+ (for future Unity integration)
+### Debugging Tools
+- Check logs in the console
+- Use the health endpoint: `http://localhost:8000/health`
+- Monitor emotion detection in real-time
+- Check game difficulty adjustments

 ## 🤝 Contributing

-1. Fork the repo
+1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

-## 💬 Getting Help

-Having trouble?
-Here are some common solutions:

-1. **Webcam Issues**
-   - Ensure your webcam is properly connected and accessible
-   - Check camera permissions in your system settings
-   - Try a different camera if available

-2. **Installation Problems**
-   - Make sure you're using Python 3.8 or higher
-   - Create a fresh virtual environment
-   - Check the [issues page](https://github.com/Kira262/NeuroMaze/issues) for known problems

-3. **Emotion Detection**
-   - Ensure good lighting conditions
-   - Position yourself properly in front of the camera
-   - Check if the emotion model is properly loaded

-For more help, please [open an issue](https://github.com/Kira262/NeuroMaze/issues/new) or join our community!
+## 📜 License

+MIT License – Feel free to fork, remix, and build on top of this.

 ## 👤 Author